finos/compliant-financial-infrastructure/README.md

 ## Policy Working Group [<img src="https://img.shields.io/badge/slack-@finos/cfi%20policy-green.svg?logo=slack">](https://finos-lf.slack.com/messages/cfi-policy-wg)

-This WG exists to define and document best practice and process for implementing compliant cloud infrastructure, while streamlining the process for contributions from financial institutions in a frictionless manner.
+This WG exists to define and document best practice and process for implementing compliant infrastructure, while streamlining the process for contributions from financial institutions in a frictionless manner.

 _Compliance_ may mean something different from one institution to the next.
 The goal of CFI is _not_ to create a single solution that all firms must adhere to, instead our goal is to streamline adoption and free up security teams to focus on non-redundant activities.